Lephalale Local Municipality

-Lephalale Local Municipality is located in the Waterberg District Municipality of Limpopo province, South Africa.
-The seat of Lephalale Local Municipality is Lephalale.
+Lephalale Municipality (Mmasepala wa Lephalale; Mmasepala wa Lephalale) is a local municipality within the Waterberg District Municipality, in the Limpopo province of South Africa.
+The seat is Lephalale.

 Politics

 In the 2004 South African general election, the ANC won with an overwhelming majority of 88% (with 27,299 votes), while the Democratic Alliance (DA) and Freedom Front Plus (FF+, Afrikaans: VF+) only received 7% and 2% respectively.

 In the 2009 South African general election, the ANC's support fell to 82.0% (24,451 votes), while the DA increased their vote percentage to 8.5% (2,521 votes) and COPE, a newly formed party, gained 5.7% (1,697 votes) of the vote.
 The Freedom Front Plus, the now 4th largest part, lost some support to 1.61% (480 votes), albeit only 17 fewer votes.

 In the most recent 2014 South African general election, the ANC once again won overwhelmingly but again lost support, this time earning 73.8%.
 Much of its losses went to the new Economic Freedom Fighters which gained 10.9% and a third place.
 DA remained in second position and increased their support to 11.3%.
 COPE lost almost all its support and gained only 0.7%.